tektoncd/community/teps/0060-remote-resource-resolution.md

 3. Resolvers are easy to write given the appropriate framework

-In order to support both the `ClusterInterceptor` and `ResourceRequest` approaches with the same resolvers a common interface was introduced.
+In order to support both the `ClusterInterceptor` and `ResolutionRequest` approaches with the same resolvers a common interface was introduced.
 The interface abstracts away the underlying requests or k8s objects and lets the resolver code focus on the fetching and returning of resources